-3. After performing the maintenance procedure(s), connect the spark plug wire to the spark plug.
+- 4. After performing the maintenance procedure(s), connect the spark-plug wire to the spark plug. - 5.
+Insert the electric-start button in the starter (electric-start model only).

 Important: Before tipping the machine to change the oil or replace the blade, allow the fuel tank to run dry through normal usage.
 If you must tip the machine prior to running out of fuel, use a hand fuel pump to remove the fuel.
 Always tip the machine onto its side, with the dipstick down.